CucciPro/proj2-group6-1/README.md

 1. Optional, confirm that the db was created : show databases;
 1. Quit mysql : \q;
 1. Seed db : npm run seed
-1. Start the server : npm start
+1. Start the server with either of the following commands : npm start -or- node server.js
 1. Additonial items tbd